-Reye syndrome is sudden (acute) brain damage and liver function problems of unknown cause.
+Reye syndrome is sudden (acute) brain damage and liver function problems that do not have a known cause.

-The syndrome has occurred in children who have been given aspirin when they have chicken pox or the flu.
-Reye syndrome has become very uncommon since aspirin is no longer recommended for routine use in children.
+This syndrome has occurred in children who were given aspirin when they had chickenpox or the flu.
+Reye syndrome has become very rare because aspirin is no longer recommended for routine use in children.

-Reye syndrome is most often seen in children ages 4 - 12.
-Most cases that occur with chickenpox are in children ages 5 - 9.
-Cases that occur with the flu are usually in children ages 10 - 14.
+Reye syndrome is most often seen in children ages 4 to 12.
+Most cases that occur with chickenpox are in children ages 5 to 9.
+Cases that occur with the flu are usually in children ages 10 to 14.

 Children with Reye syndrome get sick very suddenly.
 The syndrome often begins with vomiting, which lasts for many hours.
 The vomiting is quickly followed by irritable and aggressive behavior.
 As the condition gets worse, the child may be unable to stay awake and alert.

 Other symptoms that can occur with this disorder include:

 The following tests may be used to diagnose Reye syndrome: